Go Ahead and Explore Elim

-Getting there: It’s roughly 188km from Cape Town along the N2 onto the R316 and then turing on the R43 which takes about 2 and a half hours.
+Getting there: It’s roughly 188km from Cape Town along the N2 onto the R316 and then turning on the R43 which takes about 2 and a half hours.
 We traveled from Napier so the distance was much shorter.

 When to go: You can visit the town anytime you’re like.
 It’s quite busy during the Elim Wine Festival in November.

-Must-see sight: Visit the local heritage centre where you’ll find further information about the town’s history.
+Must-see sight: Visit the local heritage center where you’ll find further information about the town’s history.
 Of further interest is the village’s restored corn mill, built in 1828, which has the largest wooden water wheel in the country.
 And if you’re into wine, visit Black Oystercatcher wine estate.

 Until the next adventure.